rstudio/shiny/_includes/tutorial/understanding-reactivity.md

 * Endpoints respond to reactive flush events, but conductors don't.
 If you want a conductor to execute, it must have an endpoint as a descendent on the reactive dependency graph.
 * Conductors return values, but endpoints don't.
 Note that reactive expressions are an implementation of conductors, and they happen to cache their return values.
 (In an abstract sense, a conductor doesn't necessarily cache its return values, but this implementation -- the reactive expression -- does so.)

-If you look at the code for `reactiveText()` and friends, you'll see that they each return a function which returns a value.
+If you look at the code for `renderText()` and friends, you'll see that they each return a function which returns a value.
 This might lead you to think that the endpoints _do_ return values.
 However, this isn't the whole story.
-The function returned by `reactiveText()` is actually not an observer/endpoint.
-The function returned by `reactiveText()` gets automatically wrapped into an observer when it is assigned to `output$x`.
+The function returned by `renderText()` is actually not an observer/endpoint.
+The function returned by `renderText()` gets automatically wrapped into an observer when it is assigned to `output$x`.
 This is because the observer needs to do special things to send the data to the browser.

 ### Isolation: avoiding dependency